Interactions-AI/odin/docs/commands.md

 $ odin-push <job-name> <local-file>
 ```

-This will push the local file up to odin workspace for that job
+This will push the local file up to odin workspace for that job.
+If you wish to push a new job, pass `-c` to `odin-push` to create the job

 #### Get a Job definition from the server